 The second part of this document (Chapters 4, 5 and 6) presents a practical implementation of the principles described in previous chapters, as implemented according to current state-of-the-art technologies.
 As such, this part of the document describes the requirements which are needed to achieve practical IP interoperability:

-Chapter 4 presents a detailed description of the structure which must be implemented in any Common Specification Information Packages
+Chapter 4 presents a detailed description of the structure which must be implemented in any CS IP Information Package.

-Chapter 5 presents a detailed overview of metadata requirements within Common Specification Information Packages with a special focus on the use of metadata elements which are needed for the automation and interoperability of archival validation and identification tasks
+Chapter 5 presents a detailed overview of metadata requirements within CS IP Information Packages with a special focus on the use of metadata elements which are needed for the automation and interoperability of archival validation and identification tasks

 Chapter 6 describes additional (optional) components extending the practical implementation in regard to specific aspects